kurt-krueckeberg/open-fda-device-events/_sources/authorization.md

 # Open FDA Authorization

-You do not need a key to use the Open FDA API, but a key authorizes more requests per day.
-These are the current request limits:
+While you do not need a key to use the Open FDA API, a key authorizes more requests per day as shown below:

 - Without API authorization key:
   - 240 requests allowed per minute, per IP address